GIMP Developer Site now have improved navigation!

 The print function

 Same as display, but appends a line separator character.
+(Probably for backward compatibility with scripts written in the SIOD dialect back then.)

 Equivalent to: